wordpress-mobile/release-toolkit-gutenberg-mobile/cli/cmd/release/prepare/README.md

 # prepare

-The `prepare` command is responsible for generating the checklists that make up the release process.
+The `prepare` command is responsible for generating the pull requests that make up the release process.

-Used to prepare Gutenberg and Gutenberg Mobile PRs for the release.
 Contains three subcommands:

 - `all`: Prepare both Gutenberg and Gutenberg Mobile PRs release
 - `gb`: Prepare Gutenberg PR for a mobile release